NHSDigital/nia-patient-switching-standard-adaptor/README.md

 - RDS DB host type was set to db.t3.xlarge

 The test used 2000 transfers which were split into 5 batches of 400 transfers.
+The time for the test was measured from the start of the initial request to the completion of all transfers.
 Pause time between transfers was set to 1 sec and the socket timeout was to 2 minutes.

 The test load with 2000 transactions finished successfully in 14 minutes which gives on average 420-435 ms per transfer.